 How Else Can You Prevent Acid Reflux?

-Apart from changing the foods you eat, your physician might also ask you to change how you eat.
+Besides changing the foods you eat, your physician might also ask you to change your diet.
 Here are some of the recommendations you’re likely to get:

 Avoid Tight Clothes Around Your Waist